Cayuga High School

 Cayuga High School is a public high school located in Cayuga, Texas.
 It is part of the Cayuga Independent School District located in northwestern Anderson County and classified as a 2A school by the UIL.
-In 2013, the school was rated "Met Standard" by the Texas Education Agency.
+During 2023-2024, Cayuga High School had an enrollment of 187 students and a student to teacher ratio of 10.55.
+The school received an A from the Texas Education Agency for the 2024–2025 school year.